dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 ### Extended attributes

 :::note
-Extended attributes are currently _not_ taken into consideration for SSH Tunneling.
+Extended attributes are are currently _not_ supported for SSH tunneling
 :::

 Extended attributes allows users to set a flexible [profiles.yml](/docs/core/connect-data-platform/profiles.yml) snippet in their dbt Cloud Environment settings.
 It provides users with more control over environments (both deployment and development) and extends how dbt Cloud connects to the data platform within a given environment.